booshja/booshja/README.md

 ### Learning:

-- Ruby
+- Java
-- Ruby on Rails
+- Spring Boot

 ### Building:

 - [Happy Harmony](https://github.com/booshja/happy-harmony) - An app to help you choose a pleasurable activity to do!
-- [Portfolio v4](https://github.com/booshja/portfolio-v4) - The latest iteration of my personal portfolio, built with Svelte!
+- [Portfolio v4](https://github.com/booshja/portfolio-v4) - The latest iteration of my personal portfolio!

 ### Planning to Rebuild: